Mezzanines

 - Column Footing

-- A support base for the mezzanine’s load-bearing columns.
-Column footings are often made of concrete or metal.
+- A support base for the mezzanine’s load-bearing columns, ensuring structural stability.
+Column footings are typically made of concrete or metal to provide a solid foundation for heavy loads and prevent shifting or settling over time.

 - Collateral Load

-- Additional dead loads besides the structure’s weight and decking materials, such as sprinklers, ceilings, and electrical and mechanical systems.
+- Additional dead loads beyond the weight of the mezzanine structure and decking materials.
+These include elements such as sprinkler systems, ceilings, electrical components, and mechanical systems, all of which contribute to the overall load capacity.

 - Dead Load

-- The allowance in the load capacity of the mezzanine to account for the weight of the actual mezzanine structure.
+- The built-in allowance within a mezzanine’s load capacity that accounts for the weight of the actual mezzanine structure itself, including beams, decking, and support components.

 - Equipment Platform

-- Refers broadly to any elevated platform used in an industrial setting, such as manufacturing or material handling.
-Equipment platforms go by several different names, including mezzanines, steel structures, and process platforms.
+- A broad term referring to any elevated platform used in industrial settings such as manufacturing, material handling, and processing facilities.
+Equipment platforms are often referred to by different names, including mezzanines, steel structures, and process platforms.

 - Grating

-- An open grid of metal bars.
-Grid bars are attached to cross bars that run perpendicular to them or to bent connecting bars that extend between them.
+- An open grid of metal bars, typically made from steel or aluminum, used for flooring in mezzanine structures.
+Grid bars are connected to cross bars running perpendicular to them or to bent connecting bars that extend between them, creating a strong, ventilated surface.

 - High Density Storage

-- A storage method in which unitized loads are stocked more than one unit high and/or deep.
+- A space-saving storage method where unitized loads are stocked more than one unit high and/or deep, allowing for maximum use of available space while maintaining easy access to stored materials.

 - Industrial Platform